 While most detergent sold today does work well under the low-water conditions of modern washing machines, even the most advanced detergent still needs enough water to move around what’s being washed, and get washed away.

-Without enough water, diapers may look clean because the heavy soil particles are the first to get rinsed away, but a layer of detergent and bacteria are left on the surface of the fabric.
+Without enough water, diapers may look clean because the heavy soil particles are the first to get rinsed away, but a layer of detergent and bacteria is left on the surface of the fabric.
 If the next time the diapers are washed there is still insufficient water/too much detergent used, another layer is deposited overtop of the last, trapping bacteria in.

 With every wash more and more detergent and bacteria are left on the diaper.
 Buildup gets thicker and thicker; smellier and smellier.
 If left unchecked, rashes quickly result and leaking can even happen.